Lendio Review: Business Loan Marketplace

 Here are the terms for merchant cash advances made through Lendio:

 MCAs are a costly way to get funding for your business, but they tend to have very low credit score qualifications.
 Like short-term loans, the interest rate associated with MCAs is a fixed fee.
-That fee may be expressed as a percentage (as in the table above) or as a decimal multiplier (1.18 instead of 18%).
-To get the amount you owe, multiply the amount of money you’re seeking by the interest rate ($10,000 x 1.18 = $11,800).
+That fee may be expressed as a percentage or as a decimal multiplier (1.18 instead of 18%).

 Unlike loans, MCAs don’t have definitive term lengths.
-Instead, your funder will collect a percentage of your daily credit card sales until the advance has been paid off.
-So if you’re doing really good business, you’ll pay your MCA back more quickly.
+Instead, your lender will collect a percentage of your daily credit card sales until the advance has been paid off.
+If you’re doing really good business, you’ll pay your MCA back more quickly.
 On the other hand, if you’re having a rough quarter or two, your MCA can drag on for quite some time.

 Equipment Financing